Automotive industry in the Philippines: Smart

-The lightweight Smart ForTwo city car was supposed to be ideal for Manila's congested roads but failed due to its relatively high price.
+The Smart Fortwo city car was touted as ideal for Manila's congested roads, but failed due to its relatively high price.
 It remained slightly popular with companies who used them for advertising.
-The ForTwo and the Roadster were both sold by CATS Motors.
+The Fortwo and the Roadster were both sold by CATS Motors.

-Ssangyong
+SsangYong

 In the 1990s, SsangYong became popular for their Musso SUV and the Istana-based MB100 van – both of which were marketed as Mercedes-Benz vehicles.
 The brand pulled out of the Philippine market in 2012.
-In January 2016, Ssangyong came back into the Philippine Market with their new distributor, Berjaya Group Malaysia.
+In January 2016, Ssangyong returned with their new distributor, Berjaya Group Malaysia.

 Vauxhall and Holden

-The Torana was largely replaced by the Isuzu Gemini.
+The Holden Torana was largely replaced by the Isuzu Gemini.

-Vauxhall also made cars in the local market during the 1960s.
-Cars they have sold locally include the Vauxhall Viva and the Vauxhall Victor.

-The Australian car manufacturer Holden also assembled a couple of cars in the country during the 1960s and the 1970s, with the Holden Torana being one of the most popular models.
+Vauxhall also produced and sold cars in the Philippine market during the 1960s, including the Vauxhall Viva and the Vauxhall Victor.
+Holden also assembled a couple of cars in the country during the 1960s and the 1970s, with the Torana being one of the most popular models.

 Volkswagen

-Domingo M. Guevarra Sr and his company, DMG Inc. was responsible for importing, producing, and assembling Volkswagens in the Philippines.
-The Volkswagen Kombi, Beetle and Brasilia were some of the models built by DMG.
-DMG was also known for its DMG-Volkswagen Sakbayan, their attempt to build a national car, based on the Australian Volkswagen Country Buggy.
+Domingo M. Guevarra Sr. and his company, DMG Inc. were responsible for importing, producing, and assembling Volkswagens in the Philippines.
+The Volkswagen Kombi, Beetle, and Brasilia were some of the models built by DMG.
+DMG was also known for its DMG-Volkswagen Sakbayan, their attempt to build a national car based on the Volkswagen Country Buggy.
+DMG went bankrupt in the mid-1980s.

-DMG went bankrupt in the mid-80s.
-Volkswagen later came back in the 1990s, selling the Volkswagen Polo Classic from 1996 until 1999.
+Volkswagen came back to the Philippines in the 1990s, selling the Polo Classic from 1996 until 1999.
 The Polo Classic, alongside the Caravelle, was locally assembled in Alaminos.
 In 2013, Volkswagen returned to the Philippine market with the partnership of Ayala Corporation.

-In 2018, Volkswagen PH discontinued their international models such as the Jetta, Passat and the Golf GTS in favor of Chinese-sourced models like the Santana, Lavida, and Lamando as part of the new ASEAN-China Free Trade Agreement.
+In 2018, Volkswagen Philippines discontinued the Philippine sale of international models such as the Jetta, Passat and the Golf GTS in favor of Chinese-sourced models like the Santana, Lavida, and Lamando as part of the new ASEAN-China Free Trade Agreement.
 The reason for the shift was to reduce tax imposed on the cars by 5%.
 The decision sparked negativity to the brand, mostly contributed by the South China Sea Arbitration, with Volkswagen reporting low sales in the country - only 177 cars were sold in 2019.
-Felipe Estrella III, the president of Volkswagen Philippines, emphasizes that "regardless of the source, the product is the same".
+Volkswagen Philippines president Felipe Estrella III emphasized that "regardless of the source, the product is the same".
 The Multivan Kombi that was launched in the Philippines in July 2021, until its discontinuation from the market, was the only non-SAIC Volkswagen product in its lineup.

-On September 18, 2025, the Ayala Group of companies, Volkswagen's exclusive distributor in the Philippine market, announced the cessation of their partnership, and with that the distribution of Volkswagen vehicles in the country.
+On September 18, 2025, the Ayala Group, Volkswagen's exclusive distributor in the Philippine market, announced the cessation of their partnership, and with that the distribution of Volkswagen vehicles in the country.